5th anniversary of Pike Co. massacre

 - Kyle Mae, 5 days old: She was the newborn daughter of Hanna Mae Rhoden and was found next to her dead mother.

-Pike County Sheriff Charles Reader said Sophia was in the care of the Wagners at the time of the killings.
+Pike County Sheriff Charles Reader said at the time of the slaying that Sophia was in the care of the Wagners when the Rhodens were killed.

 Copyright 2019 WXIX.
 All rights reserved.